Questioning a 3.5 keV dark matter emission line: Data

-{\bf Point source removal and deflaring:} Point sources were removed from the images using the {\tt wavdetect} routine in \ciao.
-Likewise we removed periods with flaring activity where the flux exceeded $\pm3\sigma$ of the mean.
+{\bf Point source removal and deflaring:} Point sources were removed from the images using the {\tt wavdetect}\footnote{\url{http://cxc.harvard.edu/ciao/ahelp/wavdetect.html}} routine in \ciao{} with the standard threshold value of $10^{-6}$ allowing for 1-2 spurious source detections per field.
+The detected sources are given in \figref{regions} where the ellipses have axes of 2-16\arcsec{} and a total area corresponding to less than 1\% of the chip area.
+Likewise we iteratively removed periods with flaring activity where the flux exceeded $\pm3\sigma$ of the mean using the {\tt lc\_sigma\_clipping}\footnote{\url{http://cxc.harvard.edu/ciao/ahelp/lc_sigma_clip.html}} routine.
+The light curves were visually inspected during the process and none of them contained strong flares extending over several bins.

-{\bf Background selection:} We do not remove any background from the observations, but rather add the line emission visible in observations taken with the telescope in the stowed position (``lid on'') to the model later (denoted ``instrumental lines'' in \tabref{lines}).
+{\bf Background selection:} We do not remove any background from the observations.
+Rather we add the line emission visible in observations taken with the telescope in the stowed position (``lid on'')\footnote{\url{http://cxc.cfa.harvard.edu/contrib/maxim/stowed/}} to the model later.
+These are denoted ``instrumental lines'' in \tabref{lines} \citep{POG,Bartalucci:2014}. \figref{regions} clearly shows pockets of extended diffuse emission, on scales smaller than expected for dark matter emission from the halo.
+While exclusion of these regions would improve the expected dark matter signal to noise, they would also decrease the observed field of view significantly and with the danger of removing underlying halo substructure.

-{\bf Spectrum extraction:} The spectra were extracted for the source regions described above as well as the instrumental response files necessary to perform the analysis in physical units and to compensate for a non-uniform effective collecting area on the detector.
+{\bf Spectrum extraction:} The spectra were extracted for the source regions described above using {\tt specextract}\footnote{\url{http://cxc.harvard.edu/ciao/ahelp/specextract.html}} with the default settings apart from the rebinning, which was set to at least 15 counts per bin.
+The instrumental response files necessary to perform the analysis in physical units and to compensate for a non-uniform effective collecting area on the detector were also computed: the redistribution matrix files (RMFs) and the ancillary response files (ARFs).